-The federal Coastal Zone Management Act authorizes states with approved Coastal Zone Management Programs to review:
+The federal Coastal Zone Management Act authorizes states with approved Coastal Zone Management Programs to review the following actions:

-- Federal activities and projects which require a federal permit.
+Activities and projects that require a federal permit.

-The state review process for these federal actions is known as federal consistency, and serves as a powerful tool to manage coastal activities and resources and enable coordination and cooperation with federal agencies.
+The state review process for these federal actions is known as federal consistency and serves as a powerful tool to manage coastal activities and resources, and enables coordination and cooperation with federal agencies.

 We and the federal agency issuing a permit or license often issue joint public notices.
 In other instances, we may issue a separate public notice for a project proposal.
 Each notice includes a public comment period during which the public, local and tribal governments, state and federal agencies, and other interested parties can submit comments on a draft project.